 Hence, interactive training tools provide you with ample room to design content that makes every learner happy.
 Remember, you must analyze the response well to modify your content if required.

-Interactive training tools are all-pervasive, meaning they can penetrate in areas inaccessible by transportation and help employees achieve the desired result.
+Interactive training tools for employees are all-pervasive, meaning they can penetrate in areas inaccessible by transportation and help employees achieve the desired result.

 Interactive training tools expose you to a wide range of the latest technology to make your training sessions more lively, be it high-contrast themes, closed captioning, enlarged cursors, text-to-speech, or technologies like Augmented Reality, Virtual Reality, or realistic simulations.
 AR, VR, or realistic simulations foster creativity and evaluative thinking.
 They also promote experiential practice and improve knowledge retention.
 In addition, some platforms allow you to create 2D and 3D simulations to level up learners’ attention levels.